kyl3song/kyl3song.github.io/_posts/DFIR/2021-04-29-IPv6 in TeamViewer(v15) part 2. [EN].md

 ### 4. IPv4 (Public vs. Private)
 In the network world NAT does always matter, specifically for P2P(peer to Peer) communication.
 Device A and B does not know each other's public IP, private IP and even so, they cannot directly communicate without NAT Table.

 NAT Table in home environment?
 So we need an intermediate node(Server) that works NAT Translation for each party.
 We call this technique, UDP hole punching.
-TeamViewer Server in the middle, between Deivce A and B works for us.
+TeamViewer Server(e.g. KR-SEL-ANX-R019.teamviewer.com in Fig 4.) in the middle, between Deivce A and B works for us.
 That's why Device A is able to access Device B without any network device in home environment.

 > UDP hole punching is a commonly used technique employed in network address translation (NAT) applications for maintaining User Datagram Protocol (UDP) packet streams that traverse the NAT.